lrug/lrug.org/source/meetings/2015/may/index.html.md

 ### Rails New Way

-[Kamil Lelonek](http://kamil.lelonek.me/) is going to talk about building modern, maintainable and robust Rails appliactions.
+[Kamil Lelonek](http://kamil.lelonek.me/) is going to talk about building modern, maintainable and robust Rails applications.
 He asks:

 * Why a conventional Rails architecture fails?
 * What price do we pay for Rails’ simplicity?